jpvazquezz/churn-prediction-topbank/README.md

 ## 4. Top 3 Data Insights:

 **Hypothesis 1**: the higher the salary, the higher the balance.

 R: False, there is no evidence to support this hypothesis.

 **Hypothesis 2**: the greater the number of products, the higher the revenue.

 R: False, there is no evidence to support this hypothesis.

 **Hypothesis 3**: The more years the customer has in the bank, the higher his balance.

 R: False, there is no evidence to support this hypothesis.

 ## 5. Machine Leaning Model Application:
-The following classificaiton algorithms were tested:
+The following classification algorithms were tested:

 - Logistic Regression
 - SVC